felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p1/README.md

-While each representation in the list above is "intermediate" in the sense that it is neither the input program nor the final executable, we usually take Intermediate Representation to mean the IR generated in step 5, "optimized" (_transformed_) in step 6, and lowered in step 7.
+While each representation in the list above is "intermediate" in the sense that it is neither the input program nor the final executable, we usually take Intermediate Representation to mean the IR generated in Step 5, "optimized" (_transformed_) in Step 6, and lowered in Step 7.

 ## Different Languages, Same IR